PetrIvan/chord-seq-ai-app/README.md

 ## Web Stack

 This is a Next.js 14 app.
 Tailwind CSS is used as the library for styling, Zustand serves as the state management library, ONNX runtime is employed to run the AI models, and Tone.js does the job of an audio playback library for the composed chord progressions.

-## Other resources

-The machine learning code, datasets, and additional files together with the technical report for this project can be found in the [ChordSeqAI repository](https://github.com/StudentTraineeCenter/chord-seq-ai).

 ## License